PhilippSchindler/openengsb/components/ekb/persistence-orientdb/src/README.txt

 1. open a terminal windows
 2. change to directory openengsb\components\ekb\persistence-orientdb
 3. run: mvn clean install
-4. run: mvn test -Xmx6g -Dtest=BenchmarkingRunner
+4. run: mvn test -Dtest=BenchmarkingRunner
-   or   mvn test -Xmx6g -Dtest=BenchmarkingRunner -Dstorage.useWAL=false       (not using write ahead log)
+   or   mvn test -Dtest=BenchmarkingRunner -Dstorage.useWAL=false       (not using write ahead log)

 When aborting the run of the benchmark make sure that the process is correctly terminated.

-Do not increase heap memory size all the way up - OrientDB uses the remaining ram as disk cache.
+Do not increase heap memory size (specified in maven surefire plugin, pom.xml) all the way up - OrientDB uses the remaining ram as disk cache.
 However about 6GB are required for size 1000000 benchmarks (4GB lead to a out of memory error).